 Not Available

-Richard III (1955) historical drama as Richard III (Also director and producer and won the BAFTA Award for Best Actor in a Leading Role)
+He directed and starred as Richard III in drama film Richard III (1955), for which he won the BAFTA Award for Best Actor in a Leading Role.

-He was nominated for the Academy Award for Best Supporting Actor and a Golden Globe Award for Best Supporting Actor – Motion Picture for his role as Dr Christian Szell aka "The White Angel" in thriller movie Marathon Man (1976).
+He was nominated for the Academy Award for Best Supporting Actor and the Golden Globe Award for Best Supporting Actor – Motion Picture for his role as Dr Christian Szell aka "The White Angel" in thriller movie Marathon Man (1976).

-He was nominated for the BAFTA Awards for Best Actor in a Leading Role for his performances in films:
+He was nominated for the BAFTA Awards for Best Actor in a Leading Role for The Devil's Disciple (1959) as General John Burgoyne, Term of Trial (1963) as Graham Weir, and Carrie (1952) as George Hurstwood.

 He won the BAFTA Award for Best Actor in a Supporting Role for his role as Field Marshal Sir John French in comedy musical war film Oh!
 What a Lovely War (1969).